HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 2. Components/section 2-1 Passive Components.md

 When you peek inside any radio equipment, you'll find a fascinating array of electronic components working together in harmony.
 Let's start our exploration with passive components - the workhorses of electronic circuits that don't require an external power source to function.

-**Note to Students**: This chapter provides more information than you'll need for the Technician license exam.
-Look for the **Key Information** sections throughout the text, which highlight the specific details most likely to appear on your test.
-But don't skip the rest - the additional context and fun details will help you develop a deeper understanding of how radio electronics really work!

 #### Resistors: The Traffic Cops of Electronics

 > **Key Information**: A *resistor opposes the flow of current in a DC circuit*.